 Harry Comerford (Harry Ford) died in Birmingham on 31 March 1955, aged 80.
 Rosina died at 54 Southam Road, Birmingham, on 28 February 1958.

 Harry Comerford (Harry Ford) and his wife Rosina Sipple were the parents of two daughters and three sons:

 2, (Flight-Lieutenant) Harry Alfred George Comerford (1905-1956), AFC.
 He was born on 15 August 1905 in Wandsworth.
+He was posted to India in 1928 and was at the North-West Frontier in 1930-1931.
+He moved to 31 Squadron at Quetta on 18 March 1932 became Adjutant.
+He went to the UK on leave on 20 December 1932.
+He was posted back permanently on 22 November 1933.
 He married on 5 November 1931 in Ambala, Bengal Georgiana Alicia Betty Davidson (1903-2001); she was born in Maidenhead, Berkshire, on 11 November 1903.
 He was a flight-lieutenant in the RAF during the Battle of Britain.
 After World War II, they were living in Sutton and Cheam, Surrey, in 1945, and Basingstoke, Hampshire, in 1948.
-He died in Leicester in September 1956; she died in May 2001 in Chiltern, Buckinghamshire.
+He died 13 September 1956 at New Walk Leicester; Georgiana later lived in Cambridge (1960) and died in May 2001 in Chiltern, Buckinghamshire.
+Their children included:

 3, Georgina Comerford (1909-2001).
 She was born on 4 August 1909, she lived in Epsom in the 1930s, and died on 23 December 2001 in Lincolnshire.